On convergence structures in graphs: Introduction

 \section{Introduction}

-During the decades of 1920--1940, graph theory was largely focused on finite objects, but K\"onig and Kuratowski were already studying infinite trees, see \cite{Kuratowski1930}.
-In 1936, K\"onig \cite{Konig1936} published \textit{Theorie der endlichen und unendlichen Graphen}, which demonstrated that classical concepts from finite graph theory can be extended to infinite graphs.
-Later, in 1964, Halin~\cite{Halin1964} introduced the concept of graph ends, motivated by problems in infinite networks and high connectivity.
-But earlier, in 1931, Hans Freudenthal~\cite{Freudenthal1931} published the article Über die Enden topologischer Räume und Gruppen, which shows that the concept of ends originally arises from topology.
-Topological methods are widely used in infinite combinatorics, since classical combinatorial approaches and finite algorithms are generally not sufficient to deal with the complexity of infinite graphs.
-In a graph, or in its end space, it is possible to consider several natural topologies, depending on the structural aspects one wishes to emphasize, see~\cite{kurkofka2021approximating}.
+In a graph it is possible to consider several natural topologies, depending on the structural aspects one wishes to emphasize.
 For instance, viewing the graph as a \emph{metric space}, one may define a topology induced by the distance between vertices.
-Alternatively, interpreting the graph as an \emph{1-simplex} (or as a \emph{simplicial complex}) yields a topology based on the geometry of the associated simplicial space.
+Alternatively, interpreting the graph as a \emph{1-simplex} yields a topology based on the geometry of the associated simplicial space.
 Each of these approaches highlights different features of the global and local structure of the graph.
-In many situations, it is difficult to work with these topologies, even though they are natural.
-However, from a categorical perspective, an even more natural structure in a graph emerges: a \emph{convergence}.
+However, from a categorical perspective, an even more natural structure emerges in a graph: a \emph{convergence}.